thekrishhh/Spotify-Streaming-Analytics/README.md

 ## 📊 Key Insights

 * A small number of tracks dominate total streams
-* High-energy songs tend to perform better
+* High-energy songs tend to receive higher engagement, indicating that energetic tracks may perform better in streaming platforms.
 * Engagement is strongly linked with visibility (views)
+* Demonstrated query optimization using indexing and execution plan analysis

 ## 🚀 What I Learned